openssl/openssl/doc/designs/quic-design/glossary.md

 **TXFC:** TX flow control.
 This determines how much can be transmitted to the peer.
 Exists in both connection-level and stream-level instances.

+**TXKU:** TX key update.
+This refers to when a QTX signals a key update for the TX direction by flipping the Key Phase bit in an outgoing packet.
+A TXKU can be either spontaneous (locally initiated) or in solicited (in response to receiving an RXKU).
+See also RXKU.

 **TXL:** TXE list.
 See TXE.